tytydraco/yessleep/out/My_father_and_I_are_starting_to_remember_something_from_long_ago_And_now_were_preparing_to_relive_it.md

 Me - "You started it."

+Despite regretting that even said that almost immediately.
+Technically she did start it.

-Despite regretting saying that immediately.
-I didn't get nearly as much information from that as I wanted.
+However intense that experience may have been.
+I didn't get nearly as much information from it as I wanted.
 I hoped for something more telling.
 More visual.
 So despite my father and wife telling me over and over to stop.
 I had Ray put me under.
 I wanted to know what I saw that day.

 Unfortunately, that's all the time I have for this.
 I have to get back to work soon.
 So hopefully I'll have my experience documented for you all, maybe tomorrow.
 Which I clearly can't guarantee, as this was supposed to come out yesterday.
 I may have exaggerated and left out some details.
 But I wanted you all to understand the gist of the situation.